 AMCAS stands for the American Medical College Application Service.
-With very few exceptions, allopathic medical schools subscribe to AMCAS, which is the central medical school application service.
+All allopathic medical schools (with the exception of Texas state schools) subscribe to AMCAS, which is the centralized medical school application service.
 Students fill out one common application on-line, indicating the schools to which they wish to apply.
 AMCAS forwards copies of the common application to the schools indicated by students.
-The AMCAS application may be accessed in the spring and submitted in early June.
-In early summer, students who are applying to non-AMCAS schools may phone or write the schools or open the application on-line.
+The AMCAS application may be accessed in May and submitted in early June.

-The AMCAS application consists of a page of biographical information, a page (or more) of course work information, and a section on activities and a personal statement.
+The AMCAS application consists of a section on biographical information; a section outlining all of your coursework, a section on your most meaningful activities, and a personal statement.
 The application is in some respect an exercise in detail.
-The first date that students may begin transmitting the AMCAS application is June 1st.
+The first date that students may begin transmitting the AMCAS application is usually during the first week in June.
 Students may however send official transcripts to AMCAS beginning in May.
-Again, because of the rolling admission process used by so many professional schools, it is very important for applications to be submitted to AMCAS as soon after the June 1st acceptance date as possible.
+Again, because of the rolling admission process used by so many professional schools, it is very important for applications to be submitted to AMCAS early in the application cycle (preferably in June or early July).

-TMDSAS: Texas Medical and Dental School Application Service TMDSAS is the centralized application processing service for applicants to the first-year entering classes at all of the public medical, dental and veterinary schools in the state of Texas.
+TMDSAS: Texas Medical and Dental School Application Service TMDSAS is the centralized application processing service for applicants to all of the public medical and dental schools in the state of Texas.